GiuliaZd/lec7Alg/activity1/README.md

   https://opendsa-server.cs.vt.edu/OpenDSA/AV/Graph/DFSAV.html
   answer:

+Depth-first search (DFS) is yet another technique used to traverse a tree or a graph.

+DFS starts with a root node or a start node and then explores the adjacent nodes of the current node by going deeper into the graph or a tree.
+This means that in DFS the nodes are explored depth-wise until a node with no children is encountered.

+Once the leaf node is reached, DFS backtracks and starts exploring some more nodes in a similar fashion.

 > You can refer to [link #3](#links) below for more info.

 ## Task 3

 - Discuss how breadth-first search works by experimenting with the following link.
-Try both directed and undirected graphs and write a short summary. https://opendsa-server.cs.vt.edu/OpenDSA/AV/Graph/BFSAV.html
+Try both directed and undirected graphs and write a short summary. https://opendsa-server.cs.vt.edu/OpenDSA/AV/Graph/BFSAV.html the answer:
+  Breadth-first algorithm starts with the root node and then traverses all the adjacent nodes.
+Then, it selects the nearest node and explores all the other unvisited nodes.
+This process is repeated until all the nodes in the graph are explored.

 > You can refer to [link #4](#links) below for more info.